Brian Horton: Port Vale

-In order to help the Vale to avoid relegation at the end of the 1998–99 season, Horton brought in five players: Dave Brammer (Manchester City), Tony Butler (Blackpool), Carl Griffiths (Leyton Orient), Alex Smith (Chester City), and Chris Allen (Nottingham Forest).
-This spending spree set the club back £630,000, and so Horton first sold off Peter Beadle to Notts County for £250,000 in order to raise the cash needed for his new signings.
+To help the Vale to avoid relegation at the end of the 1998–99 season, Horton brought in five players: Dave Brammer (Manchester City), Tony Butler (Blackpool), Carl Griffiths (Leyton Orient), Alex Smith (Chester City), and Chris Allen (Nottingham Forest).
+This spending spree set the club back £630,000, and so Horton first sold off Peter Beadle to Notts County for £250,000 to raise the cash needed for his new signings.
 He won his first game in charge, a 2–0 win over Huddersfield Town, thanks to a brace from Martin Foyle.
 A five-game unbeaten run in April allowed the Vale to finish above relegated Bury on goals scored.

 In a bid to survive another season in the First Division, Horton allowed ten players to leave Vale Park; the most significant departure was Neil Aspin, as the 34-year-old dropped down two divisions as his career wound down.
 To replace these players, Horton signed three players on free transfers: Jeff Minton from former club Brighton, Tommy Widdrington from Grimsby Town, and Steve Rimmer from Manchester City.
-As the season progressed he released Marcus Bent, and sold Carl Griffiths back to Leyton Orient for £100,000.
+As the season progressed, he released Marcus Bent and sold Carl Griffiths back to Leyton Orient for £100,000.
 He further sold highly rated young centre-back Anthony Gardner to Tottenham Hotspur for £1 million, and sold Tony Butler to West Bromwich Albion for £140,000.
 In their place he signed Micky Cummins, Mark Goodlad, Sagi Burton, and Ville Viljanen; and also took Martin Bullock, Gareth Taylor, and David Healy in on loan.
-His side finished second-from-bottom were relegated in his first full season as manager.
-At the end of the campaign Martin Foyle retired, whilst key players Paul Musselwhite and Ian Bogie also departed.
+His side finished second-from-bottom and was relegated in his first full season as manager.
+At the end of the campaign, Martin Foyle retired, whilst key players Paul Musselwhite and Ian Bogie also departed.